HER-Seg: Holistically Efficient Segmentation for High-Resolution Medical Images: Methodology

-where $\psi$ is the positional encoding for enhancing the dependence between geometric location and type and $\delta(\cdot)$ represents a multiscale module, which includes three parallel pooling operators \cite{yu2022metaformer} of different kernel sizes to enhance semantic information at diverse scales without extra parameters.
-Finally, the generation of segmentation masks $Y$ can be defined by:
+where $\psi$ denotes positional encoding that enhances the geometric location awareness, and $\delta(\cdot)$ represents a meta-pooling group comprising three parallel meta-pooling operators \cite{yu2022metaformer} with different kernel sizes to capture semantic information at diverse scales without introducing additional parameters.
+This cross-scale mechanism enables the decoder to aggregate multiscale contextual information within compact embeddings rather than across multiple resolution levels.
+The final segmentation mask $y$ generation is achieved through: